aviramaloni/OOP-SimplifiedJavaVerifier/README.md

 This program was designed and created by Aviram Aloni and Orr Matzkin, as part of The Hebrew University of Jerusalem's *'Introduction to Object-Oriented Programming'* course.

 > s-Java is a simplified version of Java.
-All its features will be described below.
+All its features are described below.

 ## Table of Contents
 - About